-As this year is the centennial celebration of a woman's right to vote, shining a light on the most prominent women in White House History seems like an appropriate way to celebrate this year's Election Day.
+As this year is the centennial celebration of a woman's right to vote, shining a light on the most prominent women in White House History seems appropriate to celebrate this year's Election Day.

-If you want to dive deep into these women's history, both personally and professionally, no one does it better than CNN.
-Their show, First Ladies, paints a vivid description of each of the women profiled; Michelle, Jackie, Nancy, Eleanor, and Lady Bird.
+If you want to dive deep into these women's history, personally and professionally, no one does it better than CNN.
+First Ladies' show vividly describes the women profiled: Michelle, Jackie, Nancy, Eleanor, and Lady Bird.
 No last name is necessary for this lady line-up.

 These women were far more than spouses.
 They were political powerhouses in their own right, as they stood side by side with their partners.